FAQs

 Q: We are new to homeschooling and my child is struggling.
 Can your program replace homeschooling entirely?

 A: Many families come to us at the beginning of their homeschooling journey when their child is experiencing academic challenges.
-While our Academic Enrichment & Homeschool Support program provides structured, Montessori-based instruction in reading, writing, and math, parents remain responsible for their child’s home education plan and required state homeschooling filings.
+While our Academic Enrichment program provides structured, Montessori-based instruction in reading, writing, and math, parents remain responsible for their child’s home education plan and required state homeschooling filings.

 Our role is to support families by providing consistent academic instruction, individualized learning, and a structured environment that builds confidence and foundational skills.
 We also provide regular progress updates and learning documentation that families can use to support their homeschool records.